 When MySQL Workbench is not installed, MySQL connections are now automatically created for discovered MySQL services.
 If MySQL Workbench is later installed, these connections are not migrated over to MySQL Workbench as MySQL Workbench also creates connections for discovered MySQL services.
 (Bug #16238788)

 With Microsoft Excel 2013, closing an Excel window containing an open MySQL for Excel plugin did not properly dispose of the link to the plugin, which caused a delay when opening the plugin inside additional Excel windows.
 (Bug #18392674)

-Attempts to upgrade MySQL for Excel would fail.
+Attempts to upgrade MySQL for Excel failed.
 The Installer would attempt to add Registry keys that were already present from a previous installation.
 A workaround was to uninstall and then reinstall the plugin.